parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 </div>
 <p class="image-caption">Capturing memories with a Polaroid camera</p>

-My final conversation with Sagar was particularly moving.
+*Parth*:My final conversation with Sagar was particularly moving.
 His bright spirit and technological aptitude had shown me that potential knows no geographical bounds.
-In him, I saw the future that BuildOn was helping to create.
+In him, I saw the future that buildOn was helping to create.

-Our team's last gathering stretched from 8 PM until midnight, as we shared our evolving perceptions of each other and the profound ways this experience had changed us.
+*Richa*:Our team's last gathering stretched from 8 PM until midnight, as we shared our evolving perceptions of each other and the profound ways this experience had changed us.
 What had begun as a group of strangers had transformed into something far more meaningful – a family united by purpose and experience.

 ## Day 7: Farewell to Basanta

-The 3:45 AM alarm came too soon.
+*Parth*:The 3:45 AM alarm came too soon.
 As we prepared to leave for Dhangadi and then Kathmandu, emotions ran high.
 The school site we were leaving behind was more than just a construction project – it was a promise to the future, a bridge between cultures, and a testament to what people can achieve together.

 The two-hour journey to Dhangadi was followed by some flight delays, but even these couldn't dampen our spirits.
 Our propeller plane to Kathmandu offered a parting gift – breathtaking views of Mount Everest and the Himalayan range, a majestic farewell to our Nepali adventure.